 After logging in, you will be on the start page for the Toolbox.
 Click in the blue navigation bar on “Links” and then scroll to the LinkRating-display.
 There, please click on “To LinkRating”.
 Alternatively, just visit https://uk.sistrix.com/linkrating.

 To start a new project, click on the green “Create New Project” button, which opens a new entry mask.

 In the entry mask below, choose all the data sources you want to incorporate into the evaluation.
-For this tutorial I will use the data from the SISTRIX Toolbox, SEOkicks, Google Webmaster Tools and ahrefs.com.
+For this tutorial I will use the data from the SISTRIX Toolbox and SEOkicks, but you can also use the data from Google Search Console, Ahrefs.com and Open Site Explorer.
 All these different data sources will then be merged by the Toolbox and checked for their availability.

 The SISTRIX and SEOkicks data will be used automatically.
 For the other sources you have to manually export the data from each source and import them during the above project creation.
 To get more information on each source, just click on the question mark behind each option.